tonylitianyu/VAE_Anomaly_Detection/README.md

 Output:
 ![](reconstruction_navigation70.png)

 The human with the bike has not presented in the dataset, so it is removed which creates big difference in the input and output.
-It indicates that the anomaly is detected.
+The big difference indicates that the anomaly is detected.

 ### Prerequisite Installed